-6 Things You Didn’t Know About the German Shepherd
+6 German Shepherd Facts You Didn’t Know

 Intelligent.
 Brave.
 Strong.
 These are three words describing the German Shepherd (formally known as the German Shepherd Dog), America’s second-favorite dog, just behind the Labrador Retriever, and #2 on PuppySpot’s list of most popular dog breeds.
 But there’s more to these popular working companions than what you might think.
 Here are 6 facts you need to know about German Shepherds!

 Despite their reputation as an intimidating and stubborn breed, Germans take direction well and are valued in police and service work, among other jobs.
 As quick learners, these active dogs are favorites for all types of training including military, obedience and agility skill sets.
 They live to learn and obey commands, whether it’s sniffing out explosives at the airport, or fetching a Frisbee in a game at the park.

 Like their name suggests, German Shepherds originated in Germany as sheep-herding dogs on farms during the twentieth century, but the name did not totally stick.
 Due to tensions between Germany and the US during World War I, the AKC temporarily renamed the breed the Shepherd Dog.
 Also during that time, the English started calling them Alsatian Wolf Dogs and now, they are known widely as Alsatians in Europe.

 Because they are so loyal to their owners, German Shepherds will go out of their way to offer their family protection.
 In this way, they live up well to their image as fearsome guard dogs.
 They’ll bark at suspicious strangers and can intimidate aggressors with their size alone, yet a well-trained German is gentle and friendly, especially towards children, making the breed a versatile companion.